 Day-to-Evening Clothes for Travel

-Easily go from the boardroom to the bar with these high-rise trousers from Diane Von Furstenberg’s DVF Collection.
-The woman known for bringing the wrap dress to the masses in the 70s also knows about day-to-night wear.
+Easily go from the boardroom to the bar with these high-rise trousers from the Court-to-Runway collection by Jordan.

 And this wide-leg jumpsuit by Eliza J gives me power suit vibes.
 It’s office-to-date ready in either navy, blue, or black.